blushes-copiers/wave-case/ReadMe.md

 fastapi dev main.py
 ```

-Then you should be able to view the OpenApi docs for the api at: http://localhost:8000/docs
+Then you should be able to tryout the map view at http://localhost:8000 and view the OpenApi docs for the api at: http://localhost:8000/docs